Grow a Beautiful Basketful of

 This big, tasty variety was named by Craig LeHoullier, for his dad Wilfred after a memorable typo of Wilfred's name in a church bulletin.

-Having trouble deciding?
 Ask for Laurel's Choice or choose a Gift Certificate!

-Laurel will personally select varieties especially suited to your climate and tomato preferences.
-Just provide some guidelines for flavor, color, size, etc. and let us know your zip code to help determine your perfect planting time.
-On your shipping day Laurel will choose among the finest plants in our nursery and create a magnificently luscious tomato garden just for you.
+On your shipping day Laurel will personally choose among the finest plants in our nursery and create a magnificently luscious tomato garden just for you.

 Gift Certificate information is below.